Getting Your First Credit Card: Expectation vs. Reality

 4. Should I only repay the minimum balance?

-It’s ideal to treat your credit card in the same context as you would a debit card.
+It’s ideal to treat your credit card in the same way as you would a debit card.
 Debit cards will generally only authorize the purchase if you have the money in your checking account.
 To reduce the likelihood of accruing a large amount of debt that will show up on future credit reports, pretend your credit card will only approve the purchase if you physically have the money.

 5. How do credit cards affect my credit score?

 The most effective way to make a positive impact on your credit score is to be responsible with your credit.
-Always make regular payments on your card, as missing a due date can hurt your credit score.
-It’s also beneficial to maintain a low credit utilization ratio, which is the comparison between the amount of credit that you are currently borrowing to the amount of credit that is available to you.
+Always make regular credit card payments, as missing a due date can hurt your credit score.
+It’s also beneficial to maintain a low credit utilization ratio, which is the comparison between the amount of credit that you are currently borrowing and the amount of credit that is available to you.
+A higher credit utilization ratio means that you are borrowing more money from the credit issuer, which can potentially lead to an accumulation of debt.

-A higher credit utilization ratio means that you are borrowing more money from the credit issuer, which has the potential of leading to an accumulation of debt.
-Your credit score can determine whether or not you will be approved for future loans.
-This is important when it comes time to make a major purpose, like a car or a house.
+Your credit score is determined by the three major credit bureaus: Equifax, Experian, and Transunion.
+They will analyze your financial data and assign you a score between 300-850.
+This score can determine whether or not you will be approved for future loans.
+Good credit is important when it comes time to make a major purpose, like a car or a house.

 6. Can I avoid credit card fraud?

-Reality: Credit card fraud can occur when you lose your card or when you share your information with the wrong person by accident or on purpose.
+Reality: Credit card fraud can occur when you lose your card or when you share your information with the wrong person, whether by accident or on purpose.
 If you believe your credit card account has been compromised, you should alert your card issuer as soon as possible.
 You will not be held liable for any unauthorized purchases that happen after.

-credit card build credit learn more cta visa
+credit card image cta - build credit logo